International Federation of

 The purpose of IFSW is to contribute to achieving a socially just world through professional social work.
 IFSW and its partners set and review the definition of social work, the professional standards of social work, and the policies that promote good practice outcomes.

-IFSW operates in six regions: Africa, Asia-Pacific, Europe, Latin America, the Caribbean and North America.
+IFSW operates in five regions: Africa, Asia-Pacific, Europe, Latin America and the Caribbean, and North America.
 Dr Rory Truell is the current IFSW Secretary-General and Chief Executive Officer.

 IFSW is co-facilitating ´Co-Building a New Eco-Social World: Leaving No One Behind´, The People's Summit (29 June - 2 July 2022).
 Working with a range of partners across the globe, this will bring together community representatives, politicians, unions, civil rights movements, climate justice leaders to build a conversation on what local and global values, policies and practices are needed as we emerge from the pandemic.
 Social Work Today is the Media Partner of The Summit.